Skip to main content

 Click Create function when you are satisfied with your Lambda function details.

-Locate the ARN
+Locate your ARN

 Next, locate the ARN after creating your Lambda function.
 It will look something like this: